 I found the solution to my doughnut problem by thinking back to the first kitchen job I’d ever had, and the first thing I’d ever made in a commercial deep fryer: bomboloni.
 These are small, hole-less doughnuts that are yeast risen, and in the air fryer, they bake up nicely like a dinner roll.
 While stuffing bread in your mouth is certainly a good way to deal with your feelings, it is still not as effective as a doughnut, and I was not willing to settle.

 Traditionally bomboloni are injected with filling, but I decided not to fill mine, because I didn’t want to tear my kitchen apart looking for the right tool for the job.
-Instead, I brought my precious little doughnuts to the table with a bunch of different spreads—jams, lemon curd, Nutella—and gave each bite a little schmear as my mood instructed.
-This is far more enjoyable than having your doughnut flavors predetermined for you, so I encourage you to do this as well.
+Instead, I brought my precious little doughnuts to the table with a bunch of different spreads—jams, lemon curd, Nutella—and gave each bite a little smear as my mood instructed.
 If you’re stuck in your house eating doughnuts in your pajamas, you don’t need to be impressing anyone with piping skills.
-You should have only one priority, and that is eating piping hot doughnuts as quickly as you possibly can, because despite what wellness blogs and my doctor might say, it really will make you feel much better.
+You should have only one priority, and that is eating piping-hot doughnuts as quickly as you can.
+It really will make you feel much better.

 - 1 package (2 1/4 tsp.) active dry yeast